omec-project/nrf/README.md

 ## Supported Features
 - Registration of Network Functions
 - Searching of matching Network functions

-## Upcoming changes in NRF
 - Handling multiple instances of registration from Network Functions
 - Supporting keepalive functionality to check the health of network functions

+## Upcoming changes in NRF
 - Supporting callbacks to send notification when a network function is added/removed/modified.

-## Upcoming changes
 - Subscription management callbacks to network functions.
+- NRF cache library which can be used by modules to avoid frequent queries to NRF

 Compliance of the 5G Network functions can be found at [5G Compliance ](https://docs.sd-core.opennetworking.org/master/overview/3gpp-compliance-5g.html)